yousty/yes/README.md

 ## `can_change_<attribute>?` Method

-For each attribute, a `can_change_<attribute>?` method is also automatically generated.
+For each attribute, a `can_change_<attribute>?` method is automatically added.
 This method allows you to validate whether a change would be successful without actually making the change.
 It returns `true` if the change would be valid, and `false` otherwise.
 If the change would be invalid, an error message is stored in the corresponding `<attribute>_change_error` accessor.

 ### Example